The best builders

 We looked at what's already out there.
 AI receptionists that answer the phone but can't tell you if a lead is worth $50,000 or $5,000.
 Contractor CRMs with 30-40% adoption rates because they demand behavior change.
 Chatbots that follow scripts but can't generate a $38,000-$52,000 estimate from composite deck base rates and Colorado labor multipliers.
 Nothing handled the full job.

 And until recently, nothing could.
 What makes DeskForeman possible isn't just AI that can talk — it's AI that can act.
 DeskForeman's agents don't just generate responses.
-They create calendar events, send text messages, write to databases, advance pipeline stages, and trigger workflows autonomously.
-That capability — LLMs as autonomous actors that call APIs and modify state — didn't exist before 2024.
+They extract facts, render concise drafts, and hand decisions to deterministic workflow rules that create auditable actions.
+That capability — deterministic workflows with LLMs kept inside bounded interpretation and drafting jobs — didn't exist before 2024.
 The contractor's problem is decades old.
 The technology to actually solve it just arrived.

 So we built DeskForeman

 Not a chatbot.
 Not a dashboard.
-An Agentic AI Employee who handles the entire customer pipeline through the channel contractors already live in: text.
+An AI Front Office who handles the customer front office through the channel contractors already live in: text.

-From first text to signed contract: qualification, estimates, scheduling, proposals, contracts.
+From first text to builder-approved next step: qualification, estimate prep, scheduling requests, and builder handoff.
 Not just the front door.

 Earns trust like a real employee

-DeskForeman starts cautious and earns autonomy through your approval patterns.
+DeskForeman starts strict and earns trust through your approval patterns.
 You control the pace — it proves itself over time.

 Zero behavior change

 SMS-native.
-Dashboards available, but not required.
+Operator dashboard available; builder SMS stays primary.
 The builder manages DeskForeman from the same phone they run their business on.

 What makes DeskForeman different